rodrigodebenito/icp-design-and-code/week-2/README.md

 ### Homework

-**For week 3:** Expand your photo essay with the new skills acquired during the workshop and prepare a brief presentation on it.
-Innovation, interactivity, implementation and portability will be key factors in your grade.
+**For week 3:** Expand your photo essay with the new skills acquired during the workshop.
+Enable breakpoints on your css stylesheets (via media queries).
+Try adding some javascript logic such as click / scroll / resize events, templates, etc.

-**Ongoing:** Every week, students will be expected to find a digital project and prepare for the *"What's out there"* critique segment of the following week.

-**Ongoing:** As a core requirement for this class, students will design and develop a full digital project to be presented by the end of the term.
-Each week, students will prepare a short *"Show and Tell"* on the progress of their project and their completion of milestones.
+**Ongoing:** Find a digital project for the *"What's out there"* critique section and prepare a brief design and tech review: what you like, what you don't and how you would improve it.
+The technical overview should concentrate on one or two aspects of the code structure that are new or interesting for you (libraries, syntax, architecture, etc).

+**Ongoing:** Prepare a short *"Show and Tell"* on the progress of your project.
+Collect the materials you plan to include (or a description of them), your goals, vision and inspiration.
+The more specific you are, the easier it will be to design strategies and identify pitfalls early on.
+Prepare a few slides (as a PDF or Google Slides) to present in class for a few minutes.

+*Email your links / files to [me](mailto:rodrigo@lobula.com) by the end of the day before class.*